GeoCat/geoserver/docs/src/install/linux/index.rst

 Data Directory
 --------------

-GeoServer places all its required configuration files in a so-called data directory.
-It's recommended to change its default location and set up a new one explicitely.
-To do so, follow these steps:
+GeoServer places all its required configuration files in a :file:`GEOSERVER_DATA_DIR` folder.

+This location my be explicitly provided, to do so, follow these steps:

 #.
 Create a folder to hold your GeoServer Enterprise configuration: